ivokafemann/financetools/README.md

 The project's goal is to build a couple of basic finance tools in Python in order to get a better understanding of Python and the usage of Git as well as GitHub.

-interest.py - a small program to calculate the compound interests of an investment P over a given time horizon t. interests.py - a small program to calculate the compound interests of an investment P over a given time horizon t for a different rates r.
+interest.py - a small program to calculate the growth of an investment P over a given time horizon t. interests.py - a small program to calculate the growth of an investment P over a given time horizon t for different rates r.

 ### Files used